eyzx7x/docs-supergluu-prod/3.1.3/sources/index.md

 - Mohib Zico, [Gluu](https://gluu.org)
 - Mustafa Baser, [Gluu](https://gluu.org)

-If you'd like to provide translations for a lanugage not currently supported, please [contact us](https://gluu.org/contact).
+If you'd like to provide translations for a language not currently supported, or see typos or grammar issues in your language of choice, please [contact us](https://gluu.org/contact).

+Thanks!